Serial (literature): Late 20th and early 21st centuries

 Conversely, graphic novels became more popular in this period containing stories that were originally published in a serial format, for example, Alan Moore's Watchmen.
+Japanese manga, especially shōnen manga, have achieved great success with long-term serialised works, mostly published in manga magazines like Weekly Shōnen Jump.
+One notable example, Eiichiro Oda's One Piece, has released more than 1133 chapters since its debut in 1997, serving as one of the most popular and long running manga series of all time.

 The rise of fan fiction on the internet also follows a serial fiction style of publication, as seen on websites such as FanFiction.Net and Archive of Our Own (AO3).
 Aspiring authors have also used the web to publish free-to-read works in serialised format on their own websites as well as web-based communities such as LiveJournal, Fictionpress.com, fictionhub, Kindle Vella and Wattpad.
 Many of these books receive as many readers as successful novels; some have received the same number of readers as New York Times best-sellers.

-In addition, the prevalence of mobile devices made the serial format even more popular with the likes of JukePop Serials, and Serial Box, with iOS and Android apps that focuses entirely on curating and promoting serialised novels.
+In addition, the prevalence of mobile devices made the serial format even more popular with the likes of JukePop Serials, and Serial Box, with iOS and Android apps that focus entirely on curating and promoting serialised novels.